Supporting Family Caregivers: 25 Heartwarming Ways You Can Make a Difference

 Give Gift Cards for Takeout/Delivery: Give the gift of convenience with restaurant gift cards.
 This allows caregivers to enjoy a meal without the hassle of cooking or going out.

-Help with Special Projects: Offer assistance with special projects, like cleaning the house, fixing something broken, or tackling yard work.
+Help with Special Projects: Offer assistance with special projects, like cleaning the house, fixing something broken, tackling yard work, and organizing files/closets/photos.
 These tasks often get neglected and can make a big difference to their daily lives.

 Provide Respite Relief for the Caregiver: If possible, be available to tend to the ill loved one, allowing the caregiver a much-needed break.
 This may mean helping prep a meal and/or just sitting in the next room to be available in case there’s an emergency.